 |Available Devices||Windows, Android, iPhone/iPad, Mac, Web-based||Windows, Android, iPhone/iPad, Mac, Web-based|

-|Ideal Ecommerce Size||A large enterprise with lots of resources||SMEs with complex, content heavy, and high-traffic websites who seek customization|
+|Ideal Ecommerce Size||A large enterprise with lots of resources||SMEs with complex, content-heavy, and high-traffic websites who seek customization|

-Magento works best for medium to large enterprises who have huge product catalogs and expect high website traffic.
+Magento works best for medium to large enterprises that have huge product catalogs and expect high website traffic.
 It is an attractive option for businesses planning to scale in the future and seeking ways to customize e-store functionality and design.

 Despite being competitors on the market, these platforms can actually be companions with outstanding content features of Drupal and seamless product experience of Magento.